 - an excellent collection of special materials.

-The Library has wireless LAN coverage and many networked workstations with Internet access.
-Opening hours are from 8:30 am to 11:00 pm daily, with 24-hour access during revision and examination periods.
+The Library is open daily from 8:30 am to 11:00 pm, with 24-hour access during revision and examination periods.

 Computing Services Centre